rtmigo/dmk_py/README.md

 # Secret names

-The secret name serves as both the identifier of the entry and the password that decrypts it.
+The secret name serves as both:

+- the name of the entry
+- the password

 It is a secret.
 And it must be unique.

-For example, information about a bitcoin wallet can be stored under name `"b1TC01n"` or `"bitcoin_secret123"`.
+For example, information about a credit card credentials can be stored under name `"crEd1tcard"` or `"visa_secret123"`.

+Longer secret names mean better encryption.

 # Save and read text